monarch-initiative/gpsea/docs/user-guide/analyses/phenotype-classes.rst

 for instance only the user-selected terms (see :class:`~gpsea.analysis.mtc_filter.SpecifiedTermsMtcFilter`) or the terms selected by :class:`~gpsea.analysis.mtc_filter.HpoMtcFilter`.

-Multiple testing correction then adjusts the nominal p values for the increased risk of false positive G/P associations.
+MTC then adjusts the nominal p values for the increased risk of false positive G/P associations.
 The available MTC procedures are listed in the :ref:`mtc-correction-procedures` section.

-We must pick one of these to perform genotype-phenotype analysis.
+We must choose a phenotype MT filter as well as a MTC procedure to perform genotype-phenotype analysis.

 .. _default-hpo-analysis: